 To activate the windshield washer, pull the lever toward you and hold it.
-The washer fluid sprays for as long as the lever is held, and will trigger the wiper to run on low speed, then wipe one more time after the lever is released.
+The washer fluid sprays for up to 10 seconds as the lever is held, and will trigger the wiper to run on low speed, then wipe two more time after the lever is released.